UPDATE, 5 p.m.: Greeley officials have issued a second voluntary evacuation notice.

 At 11:15 p.m.
 Sunday night, the Greeley Fire Department issued a voluntary evacuation notice for residences and businesses in parts of north-central and northwest Greeley because of the potential for rising Poudre River floodwaters today.

 The evacuation area is defined as F Street on the north, 2nd street on the south, 35th Avenue on the west and 25th Avenue on the east.

-A reverse 911 notification was sent to residents of the evacuation area.
+An emergency notification was sent to residents of the evacuation area.

 The Poudre River flood levels appeared to stabilize in the afternoon and evenings hours Sunday.
 However, the city is concerned that higher water will occur over the next several hours as gravel pits, farm land and low-lying areas begin to overflow.

 It’s possible that a mandatory evacuation order will be issued, but as of 6:30 a.m.
 Monday that has not occurred.